finnish-easylist-addition/finnish-easylist-addition/README.md

 If you use AdBlock or Adblock Plus, we recommend disabling "Show acceptable ads" or any similar option, so that all the ads will get blocked.

+Generally, self-promo won't be blocked.
+But we leave room for consideration if self-promo is aggressive or annoying.

 Direct URL to the list: https://raw.githubusercontent.com/finnish-easylist-addition/finnish-easylist-addition/gh-pages/Finland_adb.txt

 ### Other recommended lists: